 First off, let’s answer that question – What is a near miss?
 The Health & Safety Executive in the UK defines a near miss as an ‘event that doesn’t cause harm but has the potential to cause injury or ill health‘.

-Is it a near miss?
-Yes, it is classed as an ‘incident’ and would most likely be a near miss.
+Yes, an event like this should be classed as an ‘incident’ and would most likely be a identified as a near miss.

 Why?
 If someone had been standing where the object fell, they would almost definitely have been injured or killed.
 Unless the area is completely out of bounds to other staff or visitors, then there is a significant risk that someone could been struck by the object.

 If this was the case, it would be considered a near miss.
 It’s a potential accident that was narrowly avoided, through chance or luck.

 Near misses are often unintentional but can be powerful learning opportunities.
 They should not be ignored but used as a positive tool to help reduce risk in future.

 How common is a Near Miss?

 We have all experienced near misses in our daily lives, both inside and outside of the workplace.
 They happen more often than you might think.

 If you ever felt like you had a lucky escape or a close call, something could have hurt you, but luckily it didn’t, then that was probably a near miss.

 - Have you ever went to cross the road but had to take a step back because there was an oncoming, speeding vehicle?